AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 1. If required, insert special characters in the document fragment.
 For example, you can use the Special Characters palette to insert:

-    * Currency symbols such as €,￥, and £
+    * Currency symbols such as &euro;,￥, and £
     * Mathematical symbols such as ∑, √, ∂, and ^
     * Punctuation symbols such as ‟ and "